MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-azure-sql-database.md

 When reading data from a SQL database, you might encounter an error message reporting an unsupported data type.

-If the data you get from the SQL database includes data types that are not supported in Azure Machine Learning, you should cast or convert the decimals to a supported data before reading the data.
+If the data you get from the SQL database includes data types that are not supported in Machine Learning, you should cast or convert the decimals to a supported data before reading the data.
 [Import Data](import-data.md) cannot automatically perform any conversions that would result in a loss of precision.

 For more information about supported data types, see [Module Data Types](machine-learning-module-data-types.md).